beingnile/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-# Python if, else, loops and functions
+# Python if, else, loops and function

+This project covers Python's conditional statements and loops.